-The AIDF Board approved its strategic plan in 2016 to mitigate the risks, which the AIDF might pose to the Diocese, given that the Diocese guarantees the AIDF.
-These strategies are reviewed annually and have continued to be refined to reflect the growth in and increasing complexity of operations and to meet the needs of the wider Diocese and the changing regulatory environment.
+The AIDF Board continues to review its strategic plan to mitigate the risks, which the AIDF might pose to the Diocese, given that the Diocese guarantees the AIDF.
+These strategies are reviewed annually and have continue to be refined to reflect the complexity of operations and to meet the needs of the wider Diocese and the ever changing environment particularly with the impact of COVID-19.